GeorgeHernandez/GeorgeHernandez/Opinions.md

     - Since the People are of different religions, policy decisions should areligious and not tied to any relgious texts.
     - I don't limit acquiring useful heuristics to one religion.
     - The U.S. relationship with Israel is odd and it probably has a religious basis.
+    - [Freedom from Religion Foundation](https://ffrf.org/).
+Separating church from state protects you *from* religion but also protects *your* religion.
+    - [The Satanic Temple](https://thesatanictemple.com/).
+Actually about skepticism and separating church from state than literal Satanism.
 - Medically assisted suicide
     - We euthanize our pets.
     - If people OK their own euthanzia before they are in trouble, then I'm OK with it.